 04 of 10

 Broken or Ineffective Equipment

-A bag or a pair of shoes that seem fine when you try them on in the shop may not be right after you've worn them for 100, 200 or 300km.
-So where do you go to get new equipment?
+Speaking of high-quality backpacks, equipment breaking or being ineffective are common problems pilgrims might face along the route.
+A bag or pair of shoes that seem fine when you try them on in the shop may not be right after you've worn them for 300 miles.

 05 of 10